opcode81/grobersumo-quakelive-server-cfg/README.md

 Our configuration system factors out configuration that is common to all servers in the file `server.base.cfg`.

-Settings specific to a server are to be set in `<server name>/baseq3/server.additional.cfg`.
+Settings specific to a server are to be set in `<server name>/baseq3/server.additional.cfg` and may override settings already defined in the base configuration.

 The actual server configuration file `<server name>/baseq3/server.cfg` is automatically created by running: